VictorYu379/Invertor/README.md

     $ gulp server

-to run the service on your local machine, then open
+at the root directory of this repo to start the server on your local machine, then open

 + http://localhost:8888/web/viewer.html